Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Analytical policy gradient

 \subsection{Compatible Quantum RKHS Actor-Critic}

-An alternative to REINFORCE is the Compatible RKHS Actor-Critic algorithm as proposed by Lever and Stafford \cite{Lever2015}, which reduces the variance of gradient estimates for improved sample efficiency.
-We briefly review the classical algorithm to help construct a suitable quantum policy gradient algorithm in Section~\ref{sec: compatible QRKHS-AC}.
+An alternative to REINFORCE is the Compatible RKHS Actor-Critic algorithm as proposed by \cite{Lever2015}, which reduces the variance of gradient estimates for improved sample efficiency.
+We briefly review the classical algorithm to help construct a suitable quantum policy gradient algorithm in Section~\ref{sec: compatible QRKHS-AC}, which we call Compatible Quantum RKHS Actor-Critic (CQRAC).

 As illustrated in Fig.~\ref{fig: diagram}, our framework for implementing actor-critic algorithms is based on a quantum policy gradient and a classical critic.
 The algorithm repeats updates to the policy and the critic as follows.
-It updates the policy by making use of an occupancy oracle, which samples an analytic expression of the policy gradient according to its probability under $\Pi$ and $O_P$.
-In particular, the algorithm uses the Gauss QKP within the occupancy oracle to sample the quantity $X(s,a) = \hat{Q}(s,a) \nabla_{\beta} \log(\pi(a \vert s))$, where $\hat{Q}(s,a)$ is the prediction from the critic and $\beta$ is the set of policy weights.
-The resulting policy gradient is estimated from the expectation over the occupancy oracle via quantum multivariate Monte Carlo.
+It updates the policy by making use of an occupancy oracle, which samples an analytic expression of the policy gradient according to its probability under $\Pi$ and $O_P$, based on the quantity $X(s,a) = \hat{Q}(s,a) \nabla_{\beta} \log(\pi(a \vert s))$, where $\hat{Q}(s,a)$ is the prediction from the critic and $\beta$ is the set of policy weights.
+The resulting policy gradient is estimated using quantum multivariate Monte Carlo.
 The critic is updated classically based on separate calls to the traditional trajectory and return oracles ($U_P$ and $U_R$) while setting the number of such classical samples such that there is no increase in query complexity.
-Additional periodic and optional steps include cleaning trajectory data stored for replay, sparsifying the policy, and reducing the scale of the covariance.
+Additional periodic and optional steps include cleaning the trajectory data stored for replay, sparsifying the policy, and reducing the scale of the covariance.
+The full flow of the algorithm can be found in Algorithm~\ref{alg: quantum AC}, which uses the GaussQKP as a concrete implementation, such that $\nabla_{\beta} \log(\pi(a \vert s)) = K(s, \cdot)\Sigma^{-1} (a - \mu(s))$.